jserv/unix-v1/README.md

 ------------------
 Unless otherwise noted, file and directory names refer to this repository.

-1. Download the source code for the Simh simulator from here:
+1. Download the source code for the SIMH simulator from here:
    <http://simh.trailing-edge.com/>
    Or try the [development repository](https://github.com/simh/simh).
     Make sure that you download version 3.8-0 or later; earlier versions need patches to work.

-2. Unpack Simh somewhere.
-Make the `BIN/` directory in Simh at the top level.
-   Do `make pdp11` to make the pdp11 simulator in the BIN/ directory.
+2. Unpack SIMH somewhere.
+Make the `BIN/` directory in [SIMH](http://simh.trailing-edge.com/) at the top level.
+Do `make pdp11` to make the pdp11 simulator in the `BIN/` directory.
 Copy the `BIN/pdp11` executable into the `tools/` directory.

 3. Return to the 1st Edition top-level directory.
 Do a `make`.
 This will do several things.
-It will build tools/mkfs, tools/ml and tools/apout/apout.
+It will build `tools/mkfs`, `tools/ml` and `tools/apout/apout`.
    These tools are required to build the filesystems for 1e UNIX, and the kernel.
-It will create kernel sources with some necessary patches, assemble the kernel and build a bootable [SimH](http://simh.trailing-edge.com/) memory image which is installed into the images directory.
+It will create kernel sources with some necessary patches, assemble the kernel and build a bootable [SIMH](http://simh.trailing-edge.com/) memory image which is installed into the images directory.
 Finally, the make will build the `rf0.dsk`, `rk0.dsk` and `tape` images and install these in the `images` directory.
 You can also do a `make clean` to clean out the `images/`